 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Acute Care; employees claiming this as part of the toolbox earn a median of $25.33 per hour.
-Medicine / Surgery also popped up often in the survey as an important skill; less than ten percent of employees surveyed report using it at work.
-Electronic Medical Records, Customer Service, and Operating Room / OR round out the set of key employee skills.
+The highest-paying skill to have in this role seems to be Telemetry; employees claiming this as part of the toolbox earn a median of approximately $24.95 per hour.
+Customer Service also popped up often in the survey as an important skill; one-tenth of employees surveyed report using it at work.
+Electronic Medical Records, Orthopedics, and Operating Room / OR were also reported by many survey participants.

 Benefits and Perks